MertDalbudak/rapidd/README.md

 ### 3. Configure Row-Level Security

-After building, review the generated RLS (Row-Level Security) policy files in your project.
+After building, review the generated ACL (Access Control Layer) policy files in your project.
 These files define access control rules for each model.
 Customize them according to your security requirements.

 ### 4. Configure Your Application